jslar28/Exam-Project-Databases-for-Developers/README.md

 For good measure, we recommend restarting the system when all above steps have been taken.

+## Setup data in the database
+Run the "CompleteScripts.sql" from the ./db_scripts folder, to generate everything for the database.

 ## Setup Backend (NodeJS)
 Setup config file:
     All of this can be done in File Explorer, or an IDEA (we recommend VS Code)